fitnr/censusname/readme.md

 rn_middle = random_name.random_name(namefiles, random_name.MAX_FREQUENCIES, '{given} {middle} {surname}')

 # Generate a name in the format "given, middle, surname"
-# However, this might return "John Mary Smith", which is probably an unlikely name
+# However, this might return unlikely names
 rn_middle.generate()
+'John Mary Smith'

 # Generated name will have a male first name and either a male given name or a surname as a middle name
 rn_middle.generate(given='male', middle=['male', 'last'])